magento/devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 15.2.3.
 Implement weak-password checks, such as testing new or changed passwords against a list of the [top 10000 worst passwords](https://github.com/danielmiessler/SecLists/tree/master/Passwords).

 15.2.4.
-Align password length, complexity and rotation policies with [NIST 800-63 B's guidelines in section 5.1.1 for Memorized Secrets](https://pages.nist.gov/800-63-3/sp800-63b.html#memsecret) or other modern, evidence based password policies.
+Align password length, complexity, and rotation policies with [NIST 800-63 B's guidelines in section 5.1.1 for Memorized Secrets](https://pages.nist.gov/800-63-3/sp800-63b.html#memsecret) or other modern, evidence-based password policies.

 15.2.5.
 Ensure registration, credential recovery, and API pathways are hardened against account enumeration attacks by using the same messages for all outcomes.